Home » Availability of Disability Tax Credits for Autistic Children

 But although scientists are making breakthroughs in finding out where autism comes from prevention and cures are still some way off.
 In the meantime, each family living with autistic children must get the support that they deserve.

-Support and Disability Tax Credits
+Support and Disability Tax Credits for Autism

 There are many support groups and online forums in which you can reach out for emotional support from others going through the same thing.
 However, disability tax credits offer a different type of support – they give you a small discount on life’s expenses because rearing an autistic child can incur expenses not common to raising other children.